 Lyudmila is the author of 2 monographs, 3 chapters in monographs, 2 textbook, more than 70 articles in periodicals.

 She is the author, director and supervisor of a number of volunteer social programmes, including environmental ones: creating ecological-friendly city landscapes, developing ecologically friendly lifestyle regimes with minimisation of consumption, implementing programmes of separate waste collection, recycling and splitting of plastic pollutants, protecting and constructing shelters for homeless animals, as well as providing the animals with homes; and social ones: social control of political election campaigns, social education, construction of Orthodox temples in Russia.

 Lyudmila Lysenko is directly involved in the formation of civil society in the Russian Federation.
-She is a member of social control organisations and organisations which promote a dialogue between society and the authorities.
+She is a member of several social control organisations.